How to Install a Laminate Countertop

 Install a laminate countertop to refresh your kitchen or bath’s appearance.

 You can build a laminate countertop from scratch or purchase a pre-manufactured countertop, which is called a post-form countertop.
 Post-form countertops are made in standard-sized lengths and come pre-assembled complete with backsplash.
+Need supplies fast?
+Order before noon for convenient scheduled same-day delivery.

 This project guide provides step-by-step instructions for installing a post-form laminate countertop.